earthly/website/blog/_posts/2021-07-23-command-line-tools.md

  - zoxide
 ---

 Lately, I've been doing a lot more things at the command line.
-I'm not a hard-core terminal guy -- I use VSCode more than Vim -- but I'm always surprised at the number of complex tasks that can be done using just the POSIX standard command-line tools like `grep`,`cat` and `sort`.
+I'm not a hard-core terminal guy -- I use VSCode more than Vim -- but I'm always surprised at the number of complex tasks that can be done using just the POSIX standard command-line tools like `grep`, `cat` and `sort`.

 Tools are powerful.
 A good tool makes work easier and faster, and a great tool unlocks new abilities: Previously impossible things become possible and sometimes easy.

-As I've learned more I've been adding some new tools to my command-line toolbox, and in this article I'd like to share some I've found valuable.
+As I've learned more, I've been adding some new tools to my command-line toolbox, and in this article, I'd like to share some I've found valuable.

 ## `broot`